unioncollege-webtech/bookmark-manager/README.md

 --------
 We will be building this bookmarking system from the ground up in several stages:

-1. A simple, static HTML mockup
+1. [Defining our Data with JavaScript Object Notation]
-2. Separating Data from HTML
+2. [Generating HTML from JavaScript]
-3. Storing Data using LocalStorage
+3. Using JSON Data
 4. Implementing Create, Read, Update, Delete
 5. Using Handlebars to render the data
 6. Storing Data on the Server using Node.js